RESTORATION & REMEDIATION : IMMEDIATE INTAKE RESPONSE

 Quantify the annualized revenue at risk from missed emergency calls, unanswered digital inquiries, and slow TPA response.
 Put your number on it.

-Assumptions: This calculator provides a directional estimate based on self-reported inputs and conservative conversion assumptions.
-Your actual Rage Number will vary by market size, call volume, and current intake discipline.
+Assumptions: This calculator gives you a directional estimate based on the numbers you enter and conservative conversion assumptions.
+Your real number will vary by market size, call volume, and how your team handles intake today.

 You built a first-responder firm because you are the type of person who shows up.
 That identity is your greatest strength as an operator.
 It is also the thing that is quietly capping your growth.